One-dimensional magnetism in synthetic Pauflerite, $\beta$-VOSO$_4$: Results and Calculations

 In the absence of correlations, the GGA band structure of \vso \, is metallic and features a broad V $3d$ band that spans the energy range between $-0.3$ and $3.8$\,eV.
 The lower part of this band is dominated by the half-filled $d_{xy}$ states.
 Here, we define the local coordinate system in such a way that the $z$-axis points along the short (vanadyl) bond of the VO$_{6}$ octahedron, whereas $x$ and $y$ point along the longer V–O bonds that are approximately perpendicular to it.
 Then, $z$ is close to the $a$ direction and thus nearly parallel to the structural chains in \vso.
 Only the $d_{xy}$ states are half-filled, and all other $3d$ states of vanadium are empty, as typical for V$^{4+}$ \cite{mazurenko2006, tsirlin2014, korotin1999}.

 Both ferro- and antiferromagnetic contributions to the exchange couplings obtained from eq.\ref{eq:KKexchange}, as well as total exchange couplings $J_{ij}$ obtained by the mapping procedure, are listed and represented graphically in Fig.~\ref{fig:strucJs}.
-Long-range interaction terms not included in this table are well below 1\,K and can be safely neglected.
-The nearest-neighbour coupling along the structural chains ($J_a$) is relatively weak and ferromagnetic, while the strongest coupling, $J_1$ $\approx50$\,K, runs between the VO$_{6}$ octahedra that are linked via two SO$_{4}$ tetrahedra (see Fig.~\ref{fig:strucJs}).
+Long-range interaction terms not included in this table are well below 0.008\,meV and can be safely neglected.
+The nearest-neighbour coupling along the structural chains ($J_a$) is relatively weak and ferromagnetic, while the strongest coupling, $J_1$ $\approx4.3$\,meV, runs between the VO$_{6}$ octahedra that are linked via two SO$_{4}$ tetrahedra (see Fig.~\ref{fig:strucJs}).
 Such a coupling regime is common for V$^{4+}$ phosphates, arsenates, and other compounds with tetrahedral polyanions \cite{tsirlin2011c, arjun2019}.
-On the one hand, double tetrahedral bridges create a V–O. . .O–V superexchange pathway that are reasonably efficient despite the large V–V separation of more than 5\,$\AA$.
+On the one hand, double tetrahedral bridges create a V–O. . .O–V superexchange pathway that are reasonably efficient despite the large V–V separation of more than 5\,$\rm{\AA}$.
 On the other hand, the position of the half-filled $d_{xy}$ orbital in the plane perpendicular to the structural chain prevents the $xy$-$xy$ hopping (and, thus, an antiferromagnetic interaction) for the shorter V–V separation along the chain and renders $J_a$ weakly ferromagnetic \cite{tsirlin2011c, nath2008}.
 The remaining couplings $J_2$ and $J_{bc}$ are much weaker as each of them is mediated by single SO$_{4}$ tetrahedron with a less efficient orbital overlap \cite{roca1998}.
+Orbital directions can be depicted similarly to those reported in Ref.\cite{tsirlin2011}.

+The DFT+U calculations described above were performed for the supercells doubled along the $b$ and $c$ directions without including the distortion reported in Ref. \cite{Fuller}.
+To account for the effect of structural disorder, we considered two possible configurations, ++++ and +-+- in the notation of Ref. \cite{Fuller}.
+Crystal structures of both configurations were optimized on the GGA level, and exchange couplings were calculated by the DFT+U mapping procedure.
+We found $J_1=3.53$\,meV and $J_a=-0.6$\,meV for the ++++ configuration vs. $J_1=3.7$\,meV and $J_a=-0.77$\,meV for the +-+- configuration.
+These very minute changes suggest that structural disorder has a minor effect on magnetism.

-\subsection{Magnetic Excitations}
+\subsection{Magnetic excitations}